patharanordev/web-onnxruntime-yolov7-tiny/README.md

 ## Requirement / Limitation

+Based on current situation:

-- Support OpenCV4.5.5 only.
+- Support **OpenCV4.5.5** only.
-- Image size(dimension) for YOLOv7-tiny's ONNX requires 640x640 only (I got many error/issue when I using 416x416).
+- Image size(dimension) for YOLOv7-tiny's ONNX requires 640x640 only. **I got many error/issue when I using 416x416.**

+**note** : in the future, it may have more flexibility...

 ## Setup